 - ✓ Submit and maintain up to date contact information for chapter advisors using the Department Chapter Advisor Roster forms.
-Forms should be submitted no later than September 1st each year. - ✓ File with the Department of Fraternity and Sorority Life, a copy of your alumni newsletter, or fill out a program evaluation form on the alumni event hosted by the chapter.
-The newsletters or program must be on file, no later than May 1st of each year. - File with the Department of Fraternity and Sorority Life, a copy of you alumni engagement plan by March 1 - ✓ Submit the outcome of your chapter advisors assessment by October 1
+Forms should be submitted no later than September 1st each year. - File with the Department of Fraternity and Sorority Life, a copy of your alumni newsletter, or fill out a program evaluation form on the alumni event hosted by the chapter.
+The newsletters or program must be on file, no later than May 1st of each year. - File with the Department of Fraternity and Sorority Life, a copy of you alumni engagement plan by March 1